thirumurthis/Learnings/apachemq/ActiveMq_notes.md

   - Headers (JMSCorrelationID, JMSDeliveryMode, JMSDestination, JMSExpiration, JMSPriority, JMSMessageID, JMSRedeivered, JMSTimestamp, JMSType, etc.)
   - PayLoad (Text, binary etc)
   - Complexity of the JMS message resides in the headers.
+  - Refer below for more details on messages.

 `JMS message Headers`:
  - Headers are set automatically by the clients `send()` method.
  - Two types of headers which differ semantically